donbeave/interview/README.md

 Quicksort operates in `O(N*logN)` time.
 This is generally true of the divide-and-conquer algorithms, in which a recursive method divides a range of items into two groups and then calls itself to handle each group.
 In this situation the logarithm actually has a base of `2`: The running time is proportional to `N*log2N`.

+## Data Structures

+### Stacks

+A stack allows access to only one data item: the last item inserted.
+If you remove this item, you can access the next-to-last item inserted, and so on.

+A stack is also a handy aid for algorithms applied to certain complex data structures.
+In "Binary Trees", we’ll see it used to help traverse the nodes of a tree.

+Notice how the order of the data is reversed.
+Because the last item pushed is the first one popped.

+##### Efficiency

+Items can be both pushed and popped from the stack implemented in the Stack class in constant `O(1)` time.
+That is, the time is not dependent on how many items are in the stack and is therefore very quick.
+No comparisons or moves are necessary.

+### Queues

+A queue is a data structure that is some- what like a stack, except that in a queue the first item inserted is the first to be removed (First-In-First-Out, `FIFO`), while in a stack, as we’ve seen, the last item inserted is the first to be removed (`LIFO`).

+#### Deques

+A deque is a double-ended queue.
+You can insert items at either end and delete them from either end.
+The methods might be called `insertLeft()` and `insertRight()`, and `removeLeft()` and `removeRight()`.

+### Priority Queues

+A priority queue is a more specialized data structure than a stack or a queue.
+However, it’s a useful tool in a surprising number of situations.
+Like an ordinary queue, a priority queue has a front and a rear, and items are removed from the front.
+However, in a priority queue, items are ordered by key value so that the item with the lowest key (or in some implementations the highest key) is always at the front.
+Items are inserted in the proper position to maintain the order.

+##### Efficiency

+In the priority-queue implementation we show here, insertion runs in `O(N)` time, while deletion takes `O(1)` time.

+### Linked List

+Arrays had certain disadvantages as data storage structures.
+In an unordered array, searching is slow, whereas in an ordered array, insertion is slow.
+In both kinds of arrays, deletion is slow.
+Also, the size of an array can’t be changed after it’s created.

+We’ll look at a data storage structure that solves some of these problems: the linked list.
+Linked lists are probably the second most commonly used general-purpose storage structures after arrays.

+#### Links

+In a linked list, each data item is embedded in a link.
+A link is an object of a class called something like Link.
+Each Link object contains a reference (usually called next) to the next link in the list.

+The LinkList class contains only one data item: a reference to the first link on the list.
+This reference is called first.
+It’s the only permanent information the list maintains about the location of any of the links.
+It finds the other links by following the chain of references from first, using each link’s next field.

+### Double-Ended Lists

+A double-ended list is similar to an ordinary linked list, but it has one additional feature: a reference to the last link as well as to the first.

+The reference to the last link permits you to insert a new link directly at the end of the list as well as at the beginning.
+Of course, you can insert a new link at the end of an ordinary single-ended list by iterating through the entire list until you reach the end, but this approach is inefficient.

+Access to the end of the list as well as the beginning makes the double-ended list suitable for certain situations that a single-ended list can’t handle efficiently.
+One such situation is implementing a queue; we’ll see how this technique works in the next section.

+##### Linked-List Efficiency

+Insertion and deletion at the beginning of a linked list are very fast.
+They involve changing only one or two references, which takes `O(1)` time.

+Finding, deleting, or inserting next to a specific item requires searching through, on the average, half the items in the list.
+This requires `O(N)` comparisons.
+An array is also `O(N)` for these operations, but the linked list is nevertheless faster because nothing needs to be moved when an item is inserted or deleted.
+The increased effi- ciency can be significant, especially if a copy takes much longer than a comparison.

+Of course, another important advantage of linked lists over arrays is that a linked list uses exactly as much memory as it needs and can expand to fill all of available memory.

+### Sorted Lists

+In the linked lists we’ve seen thus far, there was no requirement that data be stored in order.
+However, for certain applications it’s useful to maintain the data in sorted order within the list.
+A list with this characteristic is called a sorted list.

+In a sorted list, the items are arranged in sorted order by key value.
+Deletion is often limited to the smallest (or the largest) item in the list, which is at the start of the list, although sometimes `find()` and `delete()` methods, which search through the list for specified links, are used as well.

+##### Efficiency of Sorted Linked Lists

+Insertion and deletion of arbitrary items in the sorted linked list require `O(N)` comparisons (`N/2` on the average) because the appropriate location must be found by stepping through the list.
+However, the minimum value can be found, or deleted, in `O(1)` time because it’s at the beginning of the list.
+If an application frequently accesses the minimum item, and fast insertion isn’t critical, then a sorted linked list is an effective choice.
+A priority queue might be implemented by a sorted linked list, for example.

+### Doubly Linked Lists

+Let’s examine another variation on the linked list: the doubly linked list (not to be confused with the double-ended list).
+What’s the advantage of a doubly linked list?
+A potential problem with ordinary linked lists is that it’s difficult to traverse backward along the list.
+A statement like current=current.next steps conveniently to the next link, but there’s no corresponding way to go to the previous link.

+The doubly linked list provides this capability.
+It allows you to traverse backward as well as forward through the list.
+The secret is that each link has two references to other links instead of one.
+The first is to the next link, as in ordinary lists.
+The second is to the previous link.

+#### Doubly Linked List as Basis for Deques

+A doubly linked list can be used as the basis for a deque.
+In a deque you can insert and delete at either end, and the doubly linked list provides this capability.

+### Iterator

+Objects containing references to items in data structures, used to traverse these struc- tures, are commonly called iterators (or sometimes, as in certain Java classes, enumera- tors).

 # Top 10 Object Oriented Design Principles

 1. **DRY (Don't repeat yourself)** — avoids duplication in code